Khador Character Solo

 - Mechanika Blade - 0.5" reach, P+S 11 melee weapon.

-- Battlegroup Controller - This model is like a mini-warcaster.
+- Battlegroup Controller - This model is a solo but functions like a mini-warcaster.
 It has a FOCUS stat, can buy/boost attacks, cast spells, and control warjacks.
 It must have at least one warjack in its battlegroup.

 - Sucker! - If this model is hit with a ranged attack, it must redirect the shot to a nearby friendly warrior.

 - Target warjack in the caster's battlegroup 1) gains +2 STR and SPD, 2) can run, charge, slam, or trample without spending focus, 3) but suffers d3 damage point at the end of each activation.

 Kovnik Andrei Malakov in a nutshell

 Drawbacks & Downsides